Skip to main content

 Pipelines

-A Pipeline (formerly known as a Workflow) within Prophecy is used to represent the flow of data.
+within Prophecy are used to represent the flow of data.
 They are similar to a map you might use on a road trip: You have a Start and Finish (Datasets) and the stops to make along the way (Gems).

 Datasets